Overview

 | 4 (lowest) | System environment | export GITHUB_TOKEN=xxx |

-Workspace .env files override gateway defaults, allowing shared credentials with per-project overrides.
+Workspace .env files override gateway defaults, allowing shared credentials with per-workspace overrides.

 Never commit .env files to version control.
 Add .env to your .gitignore.